microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### CMake: Configure

-Now that you've selected a kit and a variant, open the Command Palette (`kb(workbench.action.showCommands)`) run the **CMake: Configure** command to configure your project.
-This generates build files and writes them to the project's build folder.
+Now that you've selected a kit and a variant, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Configure** command to configure your project.
+This generates build files in the project's build folder using the kit and variant you selected.

 ## Build hello world